daddycocoaman/BeaconGraph/README.md

 The default credentials for neo4j are: **neo4j/password**.
 You can change this in the `docker-compose` file via the NEO4JAUTH environment variable.

+## Usage

+Once logged in, you are able to upload data using the "Upload Data" widget.
+Currently only `airodump-ng` output is supported.
+After the data is ingested, you can query the database using [Cypher](https://neo4j.com/developer/cypher/intro-cypher/) language.
+Example queries are available in the Queries tab.

 ## Screenshots

 ![Logo](docs/screenshot1.png "BeaconGraph UI")